 All main roads go through Elizovo which makes it a convenient transport hub.
 Since the main city of Petropavlovsk-Kamchatsky is positioned in the dead-end of the road and itself is rather featureless, the only reason to go there is to see the bay, do some fishing daytrips or fix up any permits.
 Besides, short-stay apartment rentals are cheaper in Elizovo (80-100 USD per day for a 2-bedroom flat was a reasonable price in 2013) and seafood is somewhat cheaper and fresher in the local market where the notable portion of the clientele are flight attendants from Moscow.

 Buses 101 or 103 will take you from the airport to Elizovo bus station in 5-10 minutes for approximately 2 USD (beware, this is not the final stop!).
 Then in order to get to Klyuchevskaya area from Elizovo you need to follow the longitudinal axis of the peninsula for some 600 km until you reach a small village of Kozyrevsk - a day’s ride on its own due to gravel road.
-Consider yourself lucky as until 2012 you would spend an extra hour or two waiting for the ferry across the peninsula’s main river which is now crossed by a bridge.All regular buses depart Elizovo early in the morning (around 8:30) and do not connect with the arriving planes thus you are bound to stay for one night in Elizovo or Petropavlovsk unless you have pre-arranged a private bus.
-Regular bus costs around 50 USD (plus 8 USD for any large bags).
-Tickets are sold at the bus station and must be booked at least one day in advance but there are chances that the driver will let you sit on the floor if you could not get a ticket.
-Check actual timetables with Optimus company (www.autobuspk.ru) which is also your best bet for coach hire.
+Consider yourself lucky as until 2012 you would spend an extra hour or two waiting for the ferry across the peninsula’s main river which is now crossed by a bridge.

 There are two drop-off points reachable from Kozyrevsk: one to the south of Tolbachik volcano and another to the north.
 The one to the south is situated on the ash fields of the Great Tolbachik Fissure Eruption and since the eruption of 2012 is much less convenient to access (factor in 5 hours of nightmarish uphill offroad through dense woods) but nevertheless spectacular.
 Bring your own water supplies for one day if you intend to drop off here.
 Choosing to travel from this point to Klyuchevskaya group of volcanoes will add 2 extra days to your itinerary as you will have to circumnavigate Tolbachik volcano counter-clockwise.